 We expect a time commitment of 5 hours per week between selection and December 2022.
 Prior to the flight, there will be forms to fill out, research projects to develop, and we will be in touch with you about training.
 You should set aside four days before the flight for preparations and be ready to travel to Florida to fly.
 You may also be asked to answer questions from the press, talk and write about yourself and your passion for disability inclusion in space and utilize any social media at your disposal to promote Mission: AstroAccess activities.
 Our partner organizations may also ask you to work with them in promoting their participation.

 And, have a fantastic time and celebrate with us as disabled people draw closer to equality!

 The Application Process

 Yes.
 We know this can be a personal subject, but we have 3 reasons for asking you to disclose your disability in detail: First, although the presence of a disability does not make a zero G flight more dangerous per se, there are some situations (such as heart problems) that make the flight unsafe for some people.
 Second, This is a research flight.
 We have to know the abilities of our crew so that we can design tasks that will answer real questions about real people in space.
 Finally, as an AstroAccess Ambassador, you must be comfortable talking about yourself and your disability in public.
 You absolutely do not need to disclose every aspect of your disability publicly, but you must be comfortable talking about the aspects of your disability that make you a good fit for our project.

-We plan on contacting all shortlisted candidates by September 1, 2021.
+We plan on contacting all shortlisted candidates by the end of August 2022.

 What will help me most in the application process?